+Before we get into the detail about delivery mechanics, let’s consider some history.
 The methods for throwing a curling rock (the delivery) have evolved over hundreds of years.
 In the early days it was as simple as gaining a foot-hold on the ice and hurling an object forward.
 In the 20th century, equipment such as rubber hacks and polished rocks were introduced.
 It wasn’t until the 1940’s that the slide was incorporated into the delivery, thanks to Canadian curling great, Ken Watson.
 By adding a slippery surface to the non-hack foot, the curler could “slide” out of the hack and control the rock’s weight and direction with greater ease.
 It was at that time that the delivery began its accelerated evolution.
 Almost immediately after Watson showed curlers his slide technique, they began to modify it.
-Because of Watson's delivery style, a significant rule change was needed.
+The ice was rough and slow and the first modification was the toe tuck which added less friction and allowed the player to slide farther.
+In some cases, a lot farther.
+Because of this modification, a significant rule change was needed.
 The near hog line became a dual purpose line as the players were not allowed to slide past it (no part of the body could cross the line).
 Ice conditions varied around the world but most curling club ice was slow compared to today’s standards.
 Some thought that sliding with less effort would improve their game and they began to roll up on the toe of the sliding foot reducing foot contact with the ice.
 The “toe-tuck” delivery was born.
 Although a full-foot slide was introduced by Watson, the tuck delivery became popular for two reasons.
 It reduced friction on the slow surface, and allowed the curler’s body to get closer to the ice.
 Since the slower conditions were conducive to a takeout game instead of draw game, this delivery allowed them to better “sight” the rock toward the skip’s broom on the takeout.
 Again a rule change was need.
 Since many players were sliding, the hog line rule was changed so the body could cross the line as long as the rock was released by it.
 This type of long slide, toe-tuck game continued through the 1970’s but some leading-edge players preferred the stability of the full-foot slide.
 In the early 80s, ice conditions improved dramatically due to the introduction of purified water/ice and the use of the ice scraper as regular maintenance tool.
 These two things improved the speed of the ice and curling began a rapid evolution to an aggressive, draw-type game and the need for the tuck delivery was no longer.
 In 1990 the Free Guard Zone rule further propelled the game to finesse and draws.

-The CurlTech delivery is a no-lift, balanced, flat-footed delivery.
+The delivery, described by CurlTech is a no-lift, balanced, flat-footed delivery with tempo.
 At first glance, it looks no different than most other balanced, flat-footed deliveries.
 Only after breaking down the parts can you fully realize the difference (and the value).
-Balance (the body directly over the sliding foot) is still the foundation of the delivery and will be stressed in many different sections.
+Balance (the body directly over the sliding foot) and Tempo (rhythm and timing) make up the foundation of the delivery and will be stressed in many different sections.
 Several things make the CurlTech delivery different from other deliveries.
 The first is the use of large AND small muscles to throw the rock.
 Most other delivery methods stress the large muscles of the legs as the key power generator.
-The next is fluidity.
 The delivery skills taught here, when done properly, will become seamless.
 Nothing about the delivery is stepped or broken.
 This is critical for the development of the body’s kinesthetic sense of motion (kinesthetic sense of motion refers to the body’s interpretation of relative movement through a variety of sensory inputs) needed for judging draw weight and achieving overall rock control.

 Since the delivery method discussed here incorporates many muscles working in unison, no one muscle is dominant.
 Consistency and weight judgment are improved.
 Also, in tense situations, this delivery is less susceptible to nervousness and stress as many body parts are incorporated.